AleksandrShulman/PigLatin/README.md

 python PigLatinRestServer.py
 ```
 OR
 - You can use the included install script that will also install flask.
-It's idempotent so worries about
+It's idempotent so a user may
-running it repeatedly.
+run it repeatedly.
 Make sure to run as root.
 ```
 ./install_and_run.sh
 ```

-# Stopping/restarting the microservice
+# Stopping/Restarting the Microservice
-kill -9 the process and start the script again
+- Kill -9 the process and start the script again

-# Future work
+# Future Work
 - Logging improvements, both in the app and at the level of running the application
 - Improved testing and handling of edge cases in the core logic
 - Stop/Restart functionality in the script